codeREADr/api/1.0/contents/Questions.md

     * <b>manual</b> will create a Short Answer question.
 The user can manually answer with the device's keyboard.
     * <b>manualnumeric</b> will create a Short Answer question limited to numeric entry.
 The user can manually answer using the device's dial pad.
     * <b>option</b> will create a Multiple Choice (Single Answer) question.
 The user will be prompted to choose one of several options.
-    * <b>dropdown</b> will create a Multiple Choice (Single Answer) question formatted as a dropdown menu, similar to the <select> HTML element.
+    * <b>dropdown</b> will create a Multiple Choice (Single Answer) question formatted as a dropdown menu, similar to the "<select>" HTML element.
 When the user taps the question, they will be presented with the native picker UI of the OS.
     * <b>gps</b> will prompt the user to confirm their current location, as determined by the device's onboard GPS.

 <h3>Response</h3>